Esri/workforce-scripts/scheduling_with_python.md

-# Scheduling using Python's schedule library
+# Scheduling Workforce Scripts in Linux / macOS

 Users may want to have the scripts in this repository run at certain frequencies.
 For example, a user may want to run `delete_assignments.py` once a day to delete all completed assignments, or run `reset_stale_workers.py`. once a